beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 Related keyframes are loaded for the active keyframe.
 Results can be controlled using the query options.
 Use the info icon behind each input to learn more about its use!

-Based on the input keyframe, similar keyframes will be found by comparing the distance between visual and auditive feature vectors that have been created using the [VisXP model](#technology).
+Based on the input keyframe, similar keyframes will be found by comparing the distance between visual and auditory feature vectors that have been created using the [VisXP model](#technology).
 The vector search itself is handled by an Elastic Search backend.
 Search scores can be displayed by using the score button:

 ![Similarity tool score button](/uploads/similarity-tool-score.jpg)